confng/confng.github.io/README.md

 # Using PHP
 php -S localhost:8000

+# Or simply open the file
+open index.html
 ```

-4. Open `http://localhost:8000` in your browser
+3. Open `http://localhost:8000` in your browser

 ### Building for Production